INTERNATIONAL CONFERENCE From Truth to Justice

 Tiawan Gongloe, President, Liberia National Bar Association

-Video message from Clement Abaifouta, President, Association of Victims of the Crimes of the Hissθne Habrι Regime - Chad
+Video message from Clement Abaifouta, President, Association of Victims of the Crimes of the Hissène Habré Regime - Chad

 Howard Varney, Senior program advisor, ICTJ